-Angrist and Lavy's paper, the creativity of its method, and the clarity and convincingness of its result has set the standard for micro-empirical work since it was published, and it has had a far-reaching effect on subsequent empirical work in labour and development economics.
+Angrist and Lavy's paper, the creativity of its method, and the clarity of its result has set the standard for micro empirical work since it was published, and it has had a far-reaching effect on subsequent empirical work in labor and development economics.
 Yet there is a problem, which has become apparent over time.
-Note first the heterogeneity; it is improbable that the effect of lower class size is the same for all children so that, under the assumptions of the LATE theorem, the IV estimate recovers a weighted average of the effects for those children who are shifted by Maimonides' Rule from a larger to a smaller class.
+Note first the heterogeneity; it is improbable that the effect of lower class size is the same for all children so that, under the assumptions of the LATE theorem, the IV estimate recovers a weighted average of the effects for those children who are shifted by Maimonides' rule from a larger to a smaller class.
 Those children might not be the same as other children, which makes it hard to know how useful the numbers might be in other contexts, for example when all children are put in smaller class sizes.
 The underlying reasons for this heterogeneity are not addressed in this quasi-experimental approach.
 To be sure of what is happening here, we need to know more about how different children finish up in different classes, which raises the possibility that the variation across the discontinuities may not be orthogonal to other factors that affect test scores.

-A recent paper by Urquiola and Verhoogen (2009) explores how it is that children are allocated to different class sizes in a related, but different, situation in Chile where a version of Maimonides' Rule is in place.
-Urquiola and Verhoogen note that parents care a great deal about whether their children are in the 40 child class or the 20 child class and, for the private schools they study, they construct a model in which there is sorting across the boundary, so that the children in the smaller classes have richer, more educated parents than the children in the larger classes.
-Their data match such a model, so that at least some of the differences in test scores across class size come from differences in the children that would be present whatever the class-size.
+A recent paper by Miguel Urquiola and Eric Verhoogen (2009) explores how it is that children are allocated to different class sizes in a related, but different, situation in Chile where a version of Maimonides' rule is in place.
+Urquiola and Verhoogen note that parents care a great deal about whether their children are in the 40 child class or the 20 child class, and for the private schools they study, they construct a model in which there is sorting across the boundary, so that the children in the smaller classes have richer, more educated parents than the children in the larger classes.
+Their data match such a model, so that at least some of the differences in test scores across class size come from differences in the children that would be present whatever the class size.
 This paper is an elegant example of why it is so dangerous to make inferences from natural experiments without understanding the mechanisms at work.
+It also strongly suggests that the question of the effects of class size on student performance is not well-defined without a description of the environment in which class size is being changed (see also Christopher A. Sims 2010).